Calling in the Four Directions (Script)

 Invocation Example:

-“We invite and invoke the great element of Air, the direction of the East, the place of the rising sun and new beginnings.
-Sweep away the debris of the mind and bring clarity and creativity to this sacred space.
+“We invite and invoke the great element of Air, the direction of the East, the season of Spring, the place of the rising sun and new beginnings.
+We welcome the energy of the Maiden, the waxing moon, the energy of seeds awakening underneath the soil to burst forth into new life.
+We welcome the eagle who soars and offers fresh perspective, new beginnings and clarity to this sacred space.
 Blessed be.”

 South: The Element of Fire